ghostycapgras/ghostycapgras/README.md

 Please sign my atabook :з.

-And my Discord isn't working, simply because my VPN isn't working.
-But it will be fixed soon, as I'll pay for it...
-Anyway, my DS: russiandepute2369

 You CAN be inspired by my skins if you want, but don't copy them exactly.

 I'm colorblind.
 I can't tell the difference between bright blue and bright purple, or dark blue and dark purple.
 So don't be surprised if I say my skin is blue when it's purple.